napoknot21/img-proc-mq/README.md

 This project recreates an image processor app with a client where it's possible to upload images/photos and a server-side with distributed logic.

+The repport and slides can be found in the [docs](./docs) directory

 ## Project Structure